Character page for the animated series Thunderbirds Are Go.

 - Animal Motifs: The Mechanic likes to build his drones in the form of dangerous creatures, such as wasps and scorpions.

 - Badass Boast: He is introduced as an utterly ruthless man.
 His signature line tells everyone he means business.
-He even uses it against the Tracys when they tell them who he's messing with."I am the Mechanic.
+He even uses it against the Tracys when they tell him who he's messing with."I am the Mechanic.
 I take what I want, from whoever I want, whenever I want it!"

 - Darth Vader Clone: He's got the mask, the Badass Baritone, the physical menace and, possibly, a personal connection to the heroes.